-Golfer’s elbow causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
+Golfer’s elbow, also known as medial epicondylitis, causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
 The pain might spread into your forearm and wrist.

 The elbow joint is where three bones in your arm meet: the upper arm bone (humerus) and the two bones in your forearm (radius and ulna).
 At the bottom of the humerus there are bony bumps called epicondyles; the bony bump on the outside (lateral side) of the elbow is called the lateral epicondyle.
 Muscles, ligaments and tendons hold the elbow joint together.